sane/sane/README.md

 # SANE Stack

-**NOTE: This is a complete rewrite with Docker and having a very basic cli, just to make it as simple as `sane new project` to set up a complete project.
-This is still a very early prototype, but should be mostly functional.**
+**NOTE: This project, while exciting, is still a very early prototype.
+I may be unstable and still has a lot of features to come, but the basics should be mostly functional.
+Every tester here is welcome.**

 To get started:
 * Make sure you have [Docker](https://docs.docker.com/installation/ubuntulinux/#ubuntu-trusty-1404-lts-64-bit) (Linux) or [Boot2docker >=1.3.0](https://github.com/boot2docker/osx-installer/releases) (Mac OS X/Windows), [Fig >=1.0.0](http://www.fig.sh/install.html) and [ember-cli](http://www.ember-cli.com/) installed